 This is a retrospective case-control study comparing patients with and those without NVHAP from January 1, 2014 to December 31, 2014 at Barnes-Jewish Hospital, a 1,300-bed urban academic medical center in St. Louis, Missouri.

 One hundred seventy-four consecutive patients with NVHAP were enrolled.
-A random sample of 696 control patients matched on age, gender, race, and hospital admission date were selected from a total of 5322 potential matched controls.
+A random sample of 696 control patients matched by age, sex, race, and hospital admission date were selected from a total of 5,322 potential matched control subjects.
 NVHAP was pathogen-negative in 98 cases (56.3%).
-Respiratory viruses were identified in 42 (24.1%) patients, Gram-negative bacteria in 25 (14.4%) patients, and Gram-positive bacteria in 20 (11.5%) patients.
-Individuals developing NVHAP were more likely to die (15.5% versus 1.6%; P < 0.01), require intensive care (56.3% versus 22.8%; P < 0.01), mechanical ventilation (19.0% versus 3.9%; P < 0.01), and to have longer hospital length of stay (15.9 days [9.8 days, 26.3 days] versus 4.4 days [2.9 days, 7.3 days]; P < 0.01).
-The case-control study identified a strong association between hospital mortality and NVHAP, with NVHAP patients having an 8.4 times greater odds of death (95% CI, 5.6-12.5).
+Respiratory viruses were identified in 42 patients (24.1%), gram-negative bacteria were seen in 25 patients (14.4%), and gram-positive bacteria were identified in 20 patients (11.5%).
+Individuals in whom NVHAP developed were more likely to die (15.5% vs 1.6%; P < .01), to require intensive care (56.3% vs 22.8%; P < .01) or mechanical ventilation (19.0% vs 3.9%; P < 0.01), and to have a longer hospital length of stay (15.9 days [range, 9.8-26.3 days] vs 4.4 days [range, 2.9-7.3 days]; P < 0.01).
+This case-control study identified a strong association between hospital mortality and NVHAP, with patients who acquired NVHAP having an 8.4 times greater odds of death (95% CI, 5.6-12.5).